 1. Katibawasan Falls

 At a whopping 70-meters tall, Katibawasan Falls is the tallest waterfall in Camiguin.
 The area surrounding the falls has been transformed into a park by the local government while still keeping its natural shape.
 The path to the waterfall is a concrete stairs that you need to climb down to get to the base of the waterfall.

 Katibawasan Falls is so majestic that you could already see its beauty even before climbing down to the base.
 It’s just a satisfying view to behold from a distance.
 Satisfaction amplifies as you move closer to its base and feel how tiny of a creation you are (in terms of size), and how privileged you are to witness such wonder.

 The catch-basin of the falls is quite huge and is surrounded by lush rainforest.
-Surely, you will instantly feel how close you are to nature.
-Also, it’s amazing to think that such magnificence is so accessible to everyone.
+Surely, you will instantly feel so close to nature.
+Also, it’s amazing to think that such magnificence is easily accessible to everyone.